 If you are struggling with breathing difficulties or feeling short of breath, you might wonder how to get more oxygen in your blood.
-Certain breathing techniques not only combat the physical and mental sensations associated with shortness of breath, but when done correctly, they can actually increase your oxygen levels.
 Read on to learn more about how to get more oxygen with each inhale to help relieve the symptoms of your breathing difficulties.

 Humming While Exhaling

 Humming while exhaling helps increase nitric oxide production in the body.
 Nitric oxide helps with building and repair of the nervous system and it dilates blood vessels, enabling more oxygen to be delivered throughout the body.
 Humming is also calming and soothing, it reduces stress and it can help the patient remain in restoration mode.